About this Abstract |

 Abstract Scope |

-Magnesium alloys with aluminum are promising materials for biodegradable implants due to their mechanical properties and biodegradability.
-The clinical adoption of Mg-Al-based stents, such as Freesolve, highlights their potential.
-The interplay between aluminum release during degradation, biological interactions, and implant microstructure remains largely unexplored.
-This study investigates how two microstructures—solution treated and peak aged—influence corrosion and Al release.
-In-vitro studies of degradation pathways show that Al-rich precipitates in peak-aged samples promote localized pitting, destabilize passive layers, and increase Al release.
-Conversely, in-vivo studies show higher systemic Al release in whole blood from solution-treated samples compared to peak-aged samples, demonstrating the complexities of the biological response and its impact on biodegradable metal implant performance.
-Using advanced characterization, in-vivo imaging, and histological analysis, this work bridges the gap between laboratory and biological systems, providing a framework to optimize microstructures for balancing corrosion resistance and ion release in next-generation Mg-Al-based implants. |
+Mg–Al alloys are promising for biodegradable implants due to their mechanical properties and controlled degradation.
+The clinical adoption of Mg–Al-based stents, such as Freesolve, highlights their potential.
+However, the interplay between aluminum release during degradation, biological interactions, and implant microstructure remains largely unexplored.
+This study examines two microstructures, solution-treated (ST) and peak-aged (PA), in relation to corrosion and aluminum release.
+In vitro studies reveal that PA samples show localized pitting, less stable protective layers, and higher total Al in immersion solutions, mainly from particulate fragments.
+In vivo studies show ST samples release more soluble ionic Al despite lower corrosion, resulting in higher systemic Al and highlighting the complexity of biological responses.
+Using advanced characterization and in vivo imaging, this work bridges the gap between laboratory and biological systems, providing a framework to optimize microstructures for balancing corrosion resistance and systemic Al exposure in next-generation Mg–Al-based implants. |